-SECT. v.
-And be it further enacted by the authority aforesaid, of counter-That every person who shall be convicted of having, after the pass- feiting and ing of this act, falsely forged and counterfeited any gold or silver counterfeit coin, which now is or hereafter shall be passing or in circulation within this state, or of having falsely uttered, paid, or tendered in payment, any such counterfeit and forged coin, knowing the same to be forged and counterfeit, or having aided, abetted, or commanded the perpetration of either of the said crimes, or shall be concerned in printing, signing, or passing any counterfeit notes of the Banks of Pennsylvania, North America, or the United States, knowing them to be such, or altering any genuine notes of any of the said Banks, shall be sentenced to undergo a confinement in the gaol and penitentiary-house aforesaid for any time, not less than four, nor more than fifteen years, and shall be kept, treated and dealt with in the manner aforesaid; and shall also pay such fine as the court shall adjudge, not exceeding one thousand dollars.
+[Section V.] (Section V, P. L.) And be it further enacted by the authority aforesaid, That every person who shall be convicted of having, after the passing of this act, safely forged and counterfeited any gold or silver coin, which now is or hereafter shall be passing or in circulation within this state, or of having falsely uttered, paid, or tendered in payment, any such counterfeit or forged coin, knowing the same to be forged and counterfeit, or having aided, abetted or commanded the perpetration of either of the said crimes, or shall be concerned in printing, signing or passing any counterfeit notes of the bank of Pennsylvania, North America, or the United States, knowing them to be such, or altering any genuine notes of any of the said banks, shall be sentenced to undergo a confinement in the gaol and penitentiary house aforesaid, for any time not less than four nor more than fifteen years, and shall be kept, treated and dealt with in the manner aforesaid, and shall also pay such fine as the court shall adjudge, not exceeding one thousand dollars.